Katherine Tyrrell is a British contemporary artist who is also a writer and teacher.

 Sharing and Guiding:

 I've extensive professional experience of leading workshops and guiding people through a learning process.
 I've also led an online class in sketching and other online projects plus written articles about sketching.
-A lot of guidance I now provide is through my publications.
+A lot of guidance I now provide is through my publications (see below for my blogs, free guides and information sites.
 Plus I use the Internet to access art, learn about artists and different approaches to art.

 Katherine Tyrrell - Writer